Reading Time: 5 minutes (ish)

 A Quest is Born

 The day starts with you sitting at your desk.
-First you boot up your pc and do the morning kitchen dance, as you get your first cup of coffee for the day.
-After returning to your desk and going through your RSS feeds and non essential emails, it is time for work.
+First, you boot up your PC and do the morning “kitchen dance”, as you get your first cup of coffee for the day.
+After returning to your desk and going through your news feeds and non-essential emails, it is time for work.
 Top of your inbox you see an email with a red exclamation mark.
 Ignoring your instinct to park it for later – if it was that important they would surely have called – you notice the title.
 “Urgent, hero needed”.
-As you read on your eyes widen, Sarah from accounts has been kidnapped by a rival firm, Evil Corp.
+As you read on, your eyes widen, Sarah from accounts has been kidnapped by a rival firm, Evil Corp.
 The evil boss of Evil Corp will not release Sarah unless Nice Corp (the company for which you work) agrees to their take over terms.
 The boss of Nice Corp wants you to rescue Sarah before it is too late.

 Level 1 – Time for Action

 As with all good adventures, a trip to HR is needed – just to check that your contract actually allows your boss to ask such things of you.
-After discovering that you signed a waiver to all personal, social and actual life, you head to the next phase of you quest.
+After discovering that you signed a waiver to all personal, social and real life, you head to the next phase of your quest.